 Yukon is a medium-sized city located in the state of Oklahoma.
-With a population of 28,084 people and seven constituent neighborhoods, Yukon is the 18th largest community in Oklahoma.
+With a population of 23,630 people and five constituent neighborhoods, Yukon is the 19th largest community in Oklahoma.

 Also of interest is that Yukon has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Yukon in 2018 was $30,802, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,208 for a family of four.
 However, Yukon contains both very wealthy and poor people as well.

-Yukon is a somewhat ethnically-diverse city.
+Yukon is a very ethnically-diverse city.
 The people who call Yukon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yukon residents report their race to be White, followed by Native American.
-Important ancestries of people in Yukon include German, Irish, English, Scottish, and French.
+Important ancestries of people in Yukon include German, English, Irish, European, and Italian.